kora-projects/kora-docs/mkdocs/docs/v2/en/guides/openapi-http-server.md

 ## What You'll Need { #youll-need }

-- JDK 17 or later
+- JDK 25 or later
-- Gradle 7+
+- Gradle 9+
 - A text editor or IDE
 - Completed [HTTP Server](http-server.md)

+Kora 2.0 artifacts are compiled for Java 25, so the JDK that compiles the application must be 25 or newer.
+The OpenAPI generator adds one more requirement, described in
+[Dependencies](#dependencies): the `Gradle` JVM itself must also be 25 or newer.

 ## Prerequisites { #prerequisites }